T. J. Parsell

 Timothy J. "T. J." Parsell (born July 12, 1960) is an American writer, filmmaker, and human rights activist committed to ending prison rape.
 He is best known for his book Fish: A Memoir of a Boy in a Man's Prison, which details the sexual violence he experienced while serving a four-year prison sentence as a teenager.

 Early life and education

 A native of Dearborn, Michigan, Parsell was incarcerated at age 17 for holding up a Fotomat photo developing booth with a toy gun.
 During the four years he remained in prison, older inmates sexually assaulted him numerous times.

-He completed high school while in prison and later received a Bachelor of Arts degree from St. Francis College in Brooklyn, NY.
+He completed high school while in prison and later received a Bachelor of Arts degree from St. Francis College in Brooklyn, New York.
 He is currently working toward a Master of Fine Arts degree in film and television at New York University's Tisch School of the Arts, where he was named a Reynolds Fellow in 2010.